Jump to the Recipe

 The delicious flavors in this wing marinade can’t be beat, and the ingredients included are a tasty twist on the usual spicy and sticky options.

 If you want something a bit more down-home and spicy, try our simple spicy wings recipe, for barbecuing or any time!
+And make our crispy baked chicken fingers if the kids want something more simple and basic!

 Whether you make them for the big game, a weekend barbecue with the family, or a weeknight dinner at home, they’re sure to satisfy.